jasonmoy28/Statistics_Animation_Plot/README.md

 8. **(COMPLETED)**Show how Single Sample t is affected by X-M, SDx, and n. i.e. Can we flash lights when t exceeds the critical value (reject Ho)?

-9. Show how Independent Samples t is affected by M-M, SD_pooled, and n.
+9. **(COMPLETED)**Show how Independent Samples t is affected by M-M, SD_pooled, and n.
 Can we flash lights when t exceeds the critical value?

 10. Show how Levene’s Test is affected with SD_1 differs from SD_2.